In early May, the Florida Senate approved a new bill to control the illegal

 their rights with these changes in the laws.
 It is imperative you seek

-Daytona Beach Immigration Lawyer to get advice on how these changes may
+out an experienced Daytona Beach Immigration Lawyer to get advice on how

-affect your status.
-If you have an opportunity to become legal through
+these changes may affect your status.
+If you have an opportunity to become

-a family based petition or you are a Legal Permanent Resident and you
+legal through a family based petition or you are a Legal Permanent Resident

-want to Naturalize and become a U.S. citizen to avoid any potential issues
+and you want to Naturalize and become a U.S. citizen to avoid any potential

-now is the time to seek out legal advice.
-If you or a loved one has been
+issues now is the time to seek out legal advice.
+If you or a loved one

-arrested and detained on an ICE or immigration hold as a result of these
+has been arrested and detained on an ICE or immigration hold as a result

 to avoid a possible deportation through a possible